 It is vital that we work in partnership with parents to support the well-being of our pupils.
 Parents should share any concerns about the well-being of their child with school, so appropriate support and interventions can be identified and implemented, and in turn we will share verified concerns with parents and support them to support their children in these circumstances.
-We will signpost agencies that can help with this support, and where appropriate will refer children and young people to the appropriate support services.
 Several of our staff are trained in mental health first aid and we endeavour to use a language and develop active strategies to help children and young people who feel that their mental health is compromised in any way.
-In line with the guidance from KCSIE (2022) we have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
+In line with the guidance from KCSIE (2023) we have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
 Additionally, the understanding that mental health conditions can be indicators of underlying safeguarding concerns is made clear to staff via training, with the lasting impact of adversity and trauma on education, behaviour, mental health and wellbeing explored.

 Child on Child Abuse - Our school has an extensive Child on Child abuse policy.
-This policy outlines what constitutes a concern, our commitment to zero tolerance and supporting those involved.
+This policy outlines what constitutes a concern, what harmful sexual behaviour is and our commitment to zero tolerance and supporting those involved.
 It also outlines potential responses.
 Please see that policy for further guidance.